arialdomartini/ace-jump-mode-wiki/AceJump-FAQ.md

 > git config --global core.autocrlf false

-If you use msysgit to clone the ace jump repository

 ### There is only one query char for word, why don't you add more?
 I think someone may also be confused about when should I use `isearch` or when should I use `ace jump`.
 Does `ace jump` duplicate with `isearch`?
 Why don't you add more keys to replace the isearch?